Meet Our Team

 Title IX Advisory Group

 Partnership and collaboration across the university is essential for the review and response to reports related to sexual misconduct.
-The Office for Title IX and Institutional Equity has maintained an advisory group which meets weekly to discuss cases and trends.
+The Office of Civil Rights and Title IX has maintained an advisory group which meets weekly to discuss cases and trends.
 Members of the group include:

 - Kevin Carmody, Director & Title IX Coordinator

-- MJ Creutz, Assistant Director of Title IX & Institutional Equity and Deputy Title IX Coordinator
+- MJ Creutz, Assistant Director of the Office of Civil Rights and Title IX and Deputy Title IX Coordinator

 - Aaron Haight, Associate Vice President for Student Affairs & Dean of Students